Identification-robust inference for the LATE with high-dimensional covariates: Overview

-\end{small} It is imperative to note that within the score function, the logit model can be easily replaced by other models, such as the probit model or linear regression.
-For a comprehensive understanding, we outline a specific inference procedure in the subsequent algorithm.
-Although our algorithm primarily employs lasso for illustration, other machine-learning methods can be used as a substitute for lasso.
-Let us assume that we have some generic penalty tuning parameter $\lambda_1$, $\lambda_2$, and $\lambda_3$.
-Formal and theoretical justified choices of these items are elaborated in Lemmas \ref{lemma_convergence_rate_nuisance} and \ref{lemma_convergence_rate_OLS} in Appendix \ref{section_useful_lemmas}.
+Note that within the score function, the logit model can be easily replaced by other models, such as the probit model or linear probability model.
+To illustrate the inference procedure, we outline a specific inference procedure in the subsequent algorithm.
+Although our algorithm primarily employs the lasso for illustration, other machine learning methods may be used in its place.
+We set penalty level $\lambda^k_1=\lambda^k_2=\lambda^k_3=1.1\sqrt{|I_k^c|}\Phi^{-1}(1-0.025/p)$ and construct penalty loading $\hat\Psi_1^k, \hat\Psi_2^k,$ and $\hat\Psi_3^k$ based on Algorithm 6.1 from \cite{belloni2017program}.
+Formally and theoretically justified choices of penalty loadings and penalty levels are elaborated in Algorithm \ref{algorithm_penalty_loading} and Lemma \ref{lemma_convergence_rate_logistic} in Appendix \ref{section_useful_lemmas}.

-\begin{remark} \cite{andrews2016conditional} develop a conditional inference approach for moment condition models that does not rely on any assumptions about identification.
-Their proposed conditional quasi-likelihood ratio (QLR) tests, aligned with the statistics in equation \eqref{equation_test_statistic}, maintain uniformly correct size across a wide range of models.
-However, their test statistic might not be suitable for certain high-dimensional research designs, such as the LATE model with rich covariates.
-To fill the gap, we employ machine-learning techniques to manage the high-dimensional covariates in potential models, and specify the score in \cite{andrews2016conditional} as our AR-type Neyman orthogonal score.
-To the best of our knowledge, our approach is the first to offer inference for the LATE model with high-dimensional covariates, without imposing any assumptions about the strength of identification.
-Furthermore, our method can be seamlessly extended to enable inferences for other high-dimensional models, without relying on any point identification assumption. \end{remark}
+\begin{remark} In the partially penalized regressions in Steps 2(a) and 2(c) of Algorithm \ref{algorithm_lasso}, the coefficients on the instrument $Z$ are always included in the model and are never subject to lasso penalization.
+Only the coefficients on the high-dimensional controls $X$ are penalized. \end{remark}